Certified Nursing Assistant

 If you have any issues or need to reschedule your exam, you can contact Prometric at:

 You can take the exam up to 3 times.
-If you are not able to pass within 3 tries, you will need to retake your CNA class.
+If you are not able to pass within three tries, you will need to retake your CNA class.
 Each retake costs $35 for the written portion ($45 if oral/Spanish) and $90 for the clinical portion.
-More details on our guide: Everything you need to know about the Texas CNA exam.

 How do I prepare for my CNA exam?

 Taking the CNA exam might be a little intimidating, but all of our Texas CNAs have been through the exam as well.
 Your teacher will provide you with a lot of different resources to prepare for the exam.
-The CNA Training Institute, a school in Houston, shared tips on how to ace your CNA exams over here.
+Everything you need to know about the Texas CNA exam can be read through our helpful blog!
 Prometric also prepared a guide for both written and clinical readiness exams over here.
-We also recommend checking out Youtube videos to study for the skills portion of the exam, although be sure to look for Texas-specific videos posted after 2020.
-Each state has a different curriculum and Prometric only started administering the Texas state exam on 9/1/2020.
+We also recommend checking out YouTube videos to study for the skills portion of the exam, although be sure to look for Texas-specific videos posted after 2020.
+Each state has a different curriculum, and Prometric only started administering the Texas state exam on 9/1/2020.

 How do I get my CNA certification?

-After you pass your exam, you will receive your certificate 4-6 weeks later.
-Your license is valid for 2 years.
+After you pass your exam, you will receive your certificate in 4-6 weeks.
+Your license is valid for two years.
 To renew your license, your employer will need to submit a form saying that you performed paid work as a CNA.
 You will also need to complete 24 hours of in-service education, which can be done online and for free through Texas Health & Human Services.
 Your CNA school or employer may offer training to satisfy this requirement as well.

 If your license expires, you will need to request a retest for nurse aides with expired status through this form.
 For instructions on how to retake the test, go to the Texas Health and Human Services Request for a Retest for Nurse Aides with Expired Status here.